jayllo-c/tp/docs/DeveloperGuide.md

 1. Finding persons by contact details.

     * **Prerequisites:**
-        * Ensure that there are multiple persons in the list.
+        * Ensure that there are multiple persons in the app.
           <br><br>
     * **Test case:** `find n|Alice`<br>
       **Expected:** Persons with the name "Alice" are shown.
 Status message shows the number of persons found.